liusida/dictionary_box3/docs/2025-09-26_LIBRARY_FUNCTION_USAGE_SUMMARY.md

 ## Overview

 This document summarizes the functions used from each library in the `./lib/` directory as tested in the `./test/` directory.
+All libraries now use the unified `dict` namespace.
 The test suite provides comprehensive coverage of initialization, state management, event processing, and memory leak detection.

+## Namespace Usage

+All test files use `using namespace dict;` to access library classes and functions.
+This provides clean, readable test code without verbose `dict::` prefixes.

 ## Library Function Usage